videojs/blog/source/_drafts/Introducing-Thumbcoil.md

 A **media container** such as MP4 encapsulates the video and audio stream.
 It has metadata describing the streams, timing information for each frame, and the stream data itself.
 {% endpullquote %}

 As development continued, we would sometimes encounter streams that would fail in new and interesting ways.
-Some of these failures were, admittedly, due to bugs in Mux.js; as Mux.js itself became more robust they were increasingly caused by problems with the streams or issues with a particular implementation of the [MSE specification](http://www.w3.org/TR/2014/CR-media-source-20140717/).
+Some of these failures were, admittedly, due to bugs in Mux.js.
+As Mux.js itself became more robust, failures were increasingly caused by problems with the streams or issues with a particular implementation of the [MSE specification](http://www.w3.org/TR/2014/CR-media-source-20140717/).

 It eventually dawned on us that we really needed to learn more about what was happening inside of those videos.
 We needed to see not just what was happening at the media container level but we had to go deeper - we needed to peek into the video data itself.
 For that purpose we created [Thumbcoil](http://thumb.co.il).